 Add the milk, Greek yogurt, frozen bananas, and frozen pineapple to a blender.
 Blend on high speed until smooth.
 Pour into glasses and garnish with a tablespoon of whipped cream and a sprinkle of ground cinnamon.

 - Think ahead and freeze your bananas and pineapple (if using fresh, not frozen).
-Smoothies are always best cold and refreshing.
+Smoothies are best cold and refreshing.

 - If you completely forgot to freeze your fruit, add about a cup of ice cubes to the blender.
 It won’t be quite as tasty, but it will still be delicious and refreshing.